 10 Reasons Why Tailbone Hurts When You Sit

 As you sit there reading this article, you may be in an uncomfortable chair.
 You need not worry because we have some excellent tips to manage your tailbone pain and make your work experience more enjoyable!
 You can follow these steps to ensure your chairs are always as comfortable as possible.
 What else is there to do but be comfortable at work?

 As a general rule, sitting can damage your tailbone (coccyx).
 When this occurs, your tailbone tissue can become damaged, leading to coccydynia.
 Long periods of sitting, such as when working or driving, can exert pressure on your coccyx, resulting in discomfort and unease.

 In this post, I will explain how to deal with tailbone pain (coccydynia) and what to watch out for in the future.
 I have been treating coccyx injuries for 30 years, so I can offer you the benefit of my experience treating tailbone injuries caused by sitting at work all day or any other cause.

 I even created a seat cushion for which I ran a successful Kickstarter to help with coccyx pain!
 So, I can help you reduce your tailbone pain after sitting for a long time, at work or at home, thanks to my hands-on experience.

-10 Reasons How Tailbone Pain Can Get Worse
+10 Reasons How Pain in the Tailbone Can Get Worse